SpaceTeam/pnid_houbolt/README.md

 ## Start Webserver

+**ATTENTION!
+Running the pnid standalone is currently broken as the server.js is not set up to read configs on custom paths and the config has been moved to an external repository.
+Right now PnID can only be run embedded in ECUI, see instructions there for setup.**

 `node server.js [port]`

 Port is optional, but nice for permission reasons as with default port (80) sudo is needed on Linux